wisq/wisq.github.io/_drafts/mblade1.md

 Combat occurs when your party meets another and one or both choose to fight, when you siege or defend a town or castle, or in other events such as tournaments or bandit ambushes.
 It's a realtime first- or third-person affair focusing on strikes and blocks and archery, with the ability to issue tactical orders to your troops.

-As of [Mount & Blade: Warband][warband], there are six different factions warring for the continent of Calradia, each loosely based on one or more real-world medieval-era cultures:
+With the release of [Mount & Blade: Warband][warband], there are now six different factions warring for the continent of Calradia, each loosely based on one or more real-world medieval-era cultures:

 * the Khergit Khanate, steppe horse riders based mostly on the Mongols but with some Japanese influences
 * the Rhodoks, a pike- and crossbow-wielding defensive southerly kingdom based on the various Scandinavian alpine cultures